RyanWeigel32/Class_Project_Final/README.md

 3)	*Is there a relationship  between regional poverty rates and healthcare* *access metrics, and how does this affect cancer outcomes?*

-# Datasets

-The datasets that were used for this study are the following:
-1	–
-2	–
-3	–
-4	–

 *NOTE: The datasets came in a variety of year ranges.
 To make the analysis* *smoother, the year range for each dataset was pared down to the year range 2014 – 2019.*